-Sumit Agarwal ACA (India), ACMA is the managing partner of dns accountants, a multi-awardwinning accounting practice specialising in small business and contractors.
-He is very passionate about small-businesses and owner managed businesses; and has helped thousands of businesses across the UK to run tax efficiently.
-Sumit is the winner of the Young Entrepreneur Award 2012 organised by the Indo British Business Forum at the House of Commons and featured in the Sunday Times amongst the 2016 Top 200 Professionals in the UK.
+Sumit Agarwal ACA (India), ACMA is the managing partner of dns group, a multi award-winning accounting practice specialising in SME business and contractors.
+He is very passionate about owner managed businesses; and has helped thousands of businesses across the UK to prosper and help them to financially manage the challenges of growth.
 Published by dns accountants The guide has been created by dns accountants, who specialise in accounting services for businesses and contractors. dns has a unique support model for businesses that can help you succeed whether you are starting a new business or an existing business owner.
 Our in-house developed software eases out the process of claiming expenses and takes away the hassle of accounting.
 For more information please contact: 03300 88 66 86 info@dnsaccountants.co.uk